 from the car park is down a steep slipway at the northern corner of the

 park.
-Proceeds from the car park are used to maintain the harbour facilities.
+Proceeds from the car park are used solely to maintain the harbour facilities.

 January 2009 - The Commissioners have decided that the use of harbour property for quad-biking and skate-boarding is to be prohibited.
 This includes the harbour beach and is purely on the grounds of safety.

-June 2009:- New tariff for the car park `pay and display` includes 24 hour facility for holiday cottage occupiers - rates at foot of page
+June 2009:- New tariff for the car park `pay and display` includes 24 hour facility for holiday cottage occupiers.

-The car park is regularly visited by officers of this organisation and cars parked without a valid ticket on display or not parked within the marked bays will be liable to a penalty ticket.
-The rates for these tickets are £85; or £42.50 if paid within 2 weeks.
+Ticket enforcement is carried out by an external organisation; the car park is regularly visited by officers of this organisation and cars parked without a valid ticket on display or not parked within the marked bays will be liable to a penalty ticket.

 Vehicles parked on the Commissioner`s entrance road to the car park (anywhere west of the lifeboat house)